oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 **Time to deploy**: 25+ minutes

-The **ArcSight SIEM Base Configuration - Public** template provisions a test environment on a public virtual network consisting of a CentOS 7.4 Linux VM with ArcSight ESM installed, and one or more Windows 10 VMs.
+The **ArcSight SIEM Base Configuration - Public** template provisions a test environment on a public virtual network consisting of a CentOS 7.4 Linux VM with ArcSight ESM installed, and one or more Windows 10 VMs running the ArcSight console and the Office 365 Connector.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Foualabadmins%2Flab_deploy%2Fbase-config-arcsight-siem%2Fmax-base-config_arcsight_public%2Fazuredeploy.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>